 - 1. Developing, publishing, and regularly (i.e., annually or more frequently) reviewing EDIA Guidelines for the ISAE. - 2.
 Advising ISAE Council on all matters related to equity, diversity (gender, age, race, ethnicity, geographical representation, and research experience), inclusion and accessibility in nomination or selection of: - a.
 Council officer - b.
 ISAE experts - c.
 Members of ISAE's ad hoc and standing committees - d.
 Plenary speakers at ISAE Regional Meetings and at the ISAE International Congress - e.
-Recipients of ISAE funds, awards and honours

-3. Advising ISAE Council on ways to promote diversity and support equity, inclusiveness, and accessibility within society, through (but not limited to):

-- a.
-Promoting and supporting ethnically diverse membership in highincome countries - b.
+Recipients of ISAE funds, awards and honours - 3.
+Advising ISAE Council on ways to promote diversity and support equity, inclusiveness, and accessibility within society, through (but not limited to): - a.
+Promoting and supporting ethnically diverse membership in high-income countries - b.
 Addressing EDIA inequality within ISAE (knowledge of membership composition), prevention of conscious and subconscious bias, harassment and bullying (linking to the anti-harassment policy) - c.
 Supporting early-career members to establish themselves in the field of applied ethology and within ISAE (link to activities for ISAE student representatives) - d.
 Working with the ISAE Development Officers to further promote diversity within ISAE and to help regions in their development - e.
-Ensuring that regional and international conferences are geographically accessible to our members, that locations where meetings happen cater for all (e.g. parents with children, disabilities) and making congress presentations widely accessible to those who cannot attend (hybrid events, web recordings, webinars)

-4. Advising the Development Officer and the Assistant Development Officer in developing activities that support the opportunities of ISAE members in middle- and low-income countries, through:

-- f.
-Establishing research fund/grants for researchers in middle- and lowincome countries to conduct research in their home countries and/or travel to present their results at the ISAE meeting - g.
-Establishing an ISAE Support Scheme where a recognised member in a developed country can serve as a link for a member from a middleor low-income country between ISAE and the institution where the person works

-- h.
-Allowing early-career researchers from middle- or low-income countries to choose an ISAE mentor (already recognised as an ISAE member) for advice and collaboration - i.
-Internship/training/sabbatical opportunities: ISAE should provide opportunities for early-career researchers and researchers from middle- or low-income countries to go for internships, training, and sabbatical leave in high income countries (and vice versa) - j.
-Identifying additional gaps and support needed for middle- or lowincome countries that ISAE can provide, e.g. ethical committee to assess and approve experiments where no such infrastructure is available for certain members - k.
-Applying for free or subsidized registration for members from middleor low-income countries
+Ensuring that regional and international conferences are geographically accessible to our members, that locations where meetings happen cater for all (e.g. parents with children, disabilities) and making congress presentations widely accessible to those who cannot attend (hybrid events, web recordings, webinars) - 4.
+Advising the Development Officer and the Assistant Development Officer in developing activities that support the opportunities of ISAE members in middle- and low-income countries, through: - a.
+Establishing research fund/grants for researchers in middle- and low-income countries to conduct research in their home countries and/or travel to present their results at the ISAE meeting - b.
+Establishing an ISAE Support Scheme where a recognised member in a developed country can serve as a link for a member from a middle- or low-income country between ISAE and the institution where the person works - c.
+Allowing early-career researchers from middle- or low-income countries to choose an ISAE mentor (already recognised as an ISAE member) for advice and collaboration - d.
+Internship/training/sabbatical opportunities: ISAE should provide opportunities for early-career researchers and researchers from middle- or low-income countries to go for internships, training, and sabbatical leave in high income countries (and vice versa)

-5. As necessary, report annually to the ISAE Council and ISAE members on relevant events and developments in the areas of equity, diversity, inclusivity, and accessibility that have occurred.
-The report must respect the anonymity of authors and treat issues with suitable sensitivity.

-6. Bring to the attention of ISAE members relevant literature and information related to equity, diversity, and inclusiveness.
+- e.
+Identifying additional gaps and support needed for middle- or low-income countries that ISAE can provide, e.g. ethical committee to assess and approve experiments where no such infrastructure is available for certain members - f.
+Applying for free or subsidized registration for members from middle- or lowincome countries - 5.
+As necessary, report annually to the ISAE Council and ISAE members on relevant events and developments in the areas of equity, diversity, inclusivity, and accessibility that have occurred.
+The report must respect the anonymity of authors and treat issues with suitable sensitivity. - 6.
+Bring to the attention of ISAE members relevant literature and information related to equity, diversity, and inclusiveness.